alexislours/alexi.sh/README.md

 # alexi.sh

-Code for my portfolio and blog built with Astro and Tailwind.
+Code for my portfolio and blog built with Astro and UnoCSS.

 ## License